ahernanzl/pyClim-SDM/README.md

-# Dependecies
+# Installation

-pyClim-SDM is implemented in python3 and makes use of the following python libraries: numpy 1.19.5, pandas 1.2.4, netCDF4 1.5.6, matplotlib 3.0.3, scikit-learn 1.0.2, scipy 1.4.1, geopy 1.21.0, geopandas 0.7.0, shapely 1.6.4.post2, statsmodels 0.10.1 and mpi4py 3.0.3.

-A requirements.txt file has been included in order to ease their installation by executing:
+In order to use pyClim-SDM, **python3** is required. pyClim-SDM makes use of the python libaries listed at requirements.txt.
+Install them by executing:

-pip install -r requirements.txt
+**pip install -r requirements.txt**

 # How to use